ProctorEdu

 Making the most of your test-taking strategies can help you beat the anxiety during your exam.
 A clear plan for your exam can help you complete your paper on time.
 For instance, don't stay on one question for too long or don't change your answer after choosing one option in multiple-choice questions.

-Change Your Focus
+9. Change Your Focus

 If you feel stuck at any particular moment, you should change your focus to different things.
 For instance, if you encounter a difficult question that you need to understand, then you need to move on to the next one.
+This prevents racing thoughts from taking over and allows you to maintain your concentration.

-Accommodations
+10. Accommodations

 Sometimes dealing with test anxiety would require special accommodations.
 You might take a short break to get your mind in order or would need additional time since they are doing the test at a slow.